 We believe that an educational focus is critically important to your long-term success.
 JAMA and Cornell agree: they both have published findings on how effective nutrition counseling improves health.
 In developing a working knowledge of nutrition, you will be able to make better choices on your own, and will be better able to problem-solve when faced with food-related predicaments.

 Above all else, your nutritionist is your coach.
 Like an athletics coach, your nutritionist will be most helpful when she understands your current habits and tendencies.
 This learning process begins during your initial consultation discussion, and is further informed by your ongoing food logs.

-The weight loss process will be challenging, which is why we are here.
+The change process will be challenging, which is why we are here.
 You will work with your nutritionist to set short term goals that are specific, measurable and achievable.
 Documenting your progress toward these goals will help you stay on track, and allows us to celebrate your successes as you continue to make improvements to your eating decisions.
 We know you will inevitably encounter moments of frustration and minor setbacks.
 During these teaching moments, your nutritionist will help you frame these minor challenges in the proper prospective, and will provide you with options and choices to help you make better choices in the future.

 Your nutritionist will wear many hats: cheerleader, teacher, accountability partner.
-All of these roles are necessary to help you maintain your focus, persevere through plateaus, and maintain a constructive mindset throughout the weight loss journey.
+All of these roles are necessary to help you maintain your focus, persevere through plateaus, and maintain a constructive mindset throughout the health and/or weight loss journey.